Welcome to the Evans Lab

 One of her funded projects aims to characterize the nature and severity of sleep disturbance in infants with RS, correlating sleep and airflow information with craniofacial anatomic assessment tools.
 She is also obtaining pilot data regarding neurodevelopmental, behavioral and cardiac sleep-related outcomes in children with RS.

 As a member of the Center for Clinical and Translational Research, Evans conducts her work with an eye toward translating it into improved care for children born with RS.

 Collaborating to Improve Outcomes for Craniofacial Conditions

 Evans's work extends beyond Robin sequence.
 As a contributor to the Craniofacial Outcomes Research and Epidemiology Group (CORE), she works closely with other researchers in the Craniofacial Center on projects investigating a variety of craniofacial conditions.

-Kelly Evans, MD, is an acting assistant professor in the Department of Pediatrics at the University of Washington School of Medicine and an attending physician at Seattle Children’s Hospital.
-She completed both her pediatric residency and chief residency at Seattle Children’s/University of Washington School of Medicine.
+Dr. Kelly Evans is an Assistant Professor in the Department of Pediatrics at the University of Washington School of Medicine and an attending physician at Seattle Children's Hospital.
+She completed both her pediatric residency and chief residency at Seattle Children's / the University of Washington School of Medicine.

 Email Kelly Evans, MD.

 Help us answer questions about childhood health and illness, and help other children in the future.
 Learn more.